Political awareness, as much as any good social and life strategy, starts with a good understanding of the conflicts of interest.

 As a matter of fact, I recommend you always go for win-win relationships, even with your employer.

-But simply knowing that you have the power to win a lawsuit immensely increases your power and leverage.
+But simply knowing that you have the power to win a lawsuit give you power and peace of mind.

 See this example from “The Wolf of Wall Street: